Safa Khulusi: Women and poetry

-According to Khulusi, Umm Nizar echoes Zahawi's message, calling on women to break the fetters of centuries and step forward as saviours of their country.
+According to Khulusi, Umm Nizar echoes al-Zahawi's message, calling on women to break the fetters of centuries and step forward as saviours of their country.
 He reports that the feminist genre of her poetry adds a description of the status of women and their achievements during various periods of Islamic civilization.
 She details their intolerable position in 1930s and 40s Iraq, and describes in verse how the place of women has not only fallen far behind modern civilization, but far below where it had been in the Middle Ages.
 The following couplet affords a good example of Umm Nizar's style as depicted by Khulusi.